 - Star anise

-- Cassia bark* – the Chinese substitute this for cinnamon.
-Cinnamon will do as a substitute.
+- Cinnamon or cassia bark* – the Chinese substitute this for cinnamon

 - Chinese white pepper (ordinary white pepper will do but if in an Asian market pick up some Chinese )